Finite and Infinite Games

 On the contrary, the infinite game's goal is to keep playing.
 Infinite games are less obvious and more complex, with ever-changing sets of rules and players.
 An infinite game can be played within a finite game, but not vice versa.
 Infinite players consider their wins and losses in whatever finite games they play to be merely moments in a continuous game.

-The Element of Surprise
+The Element of Surprisecopied

-We Cannot Play Alone
+We Cannot Play Alonecopied

-Life Is A Game
+Life Is A Gamecopied

 There is but one infinite game.